Are you trying to figure out how to implement and maintain a referral program for your e-commerce store?

 Invite people to your referral program

 If you’ve discovered the efficacy of email marketing, then you should already have a headstart on executing this part.
-The first step you'll need to take is to that is suitable for your business and provides a good value - price proposition.
+The first step you'll need to take is to choose an email service provider that is suitable for your business and provides a good value - price proposition.

 When you’re creating your newsletter, you want it to be as persuasive as possible while still managing your normal brand voice and tone.
 The receiver should read the email and feel an urgent need to make a purchase.